zend-patterns/ZendServerPuppet/doc/API_REFERENCE.md

 * try_sleep - Number of seconds to sleep between retries.
 (Default: 5)

 ##zendserver::zsmanage
-This is defined type wraps around the zs-manage command that can be used to control Zend Server.
+This defined type wraps around the `zs-manage` command that can be used to control Zend Server.

 ### Parameters
 * command - The Zend Server command to run.
 See "/usr/local/zend/bin/zs-manage --help" for a list of available commands.
 * zskey - Zend Server Web API Key name.
 * zssecret - Zend Server Web API Key hash.
 * http_timeout - Timeout for the remote Zend Server to respond 60 seconds).
-* additional_options Additional options to pass to zs-manage.
+* additional_options - Additional options to pass to zs-manage.
 See "/usr/local/zend/bin/zs-manage --help" for a list of the relevant options for each command.
 * zsurl - URL To the Zend Server web API  http://localhost:10081)
+* onlyif - If this parameter is set, then this will only run if the command has an exit code of 0.
+This functions the same way as [`exec`'s `onlyif` attribute](https://docs.puppet.com/puppet/4.6/reference/types/exec.html#exec-attribute-onlyif)

 ##Service[zend-server]
 This service makes sure that Zend Server and apache are up.
 Notifying(refreshing) this service will restart Zend Server and apache.